-Whether you’re a student who is working part-time or you’re working and studying part-time, juggling the two together is not an easy task, it’s a balancing act that many are still trying to perfect.
+Whether you’re a student who is working part-time, or whether you’re working and studying part-time, juggling the two is not an easy task, it’s a balancing act.

 Sound familiar?
-Don’t stress, we’ve got some tips for you on perfecting or your balancing act!
+Don’t stress, we’ve got some tips for you on perfecting your balancing act!

 The most important thing to do when you’ve got a lot on your plate is to manage your time effectively.
 The easiest way to do this is to be organised and to create a schedule for yourself.
-Your program should include your time at work, your study time and some “you” time (we’ll have a look at this later on).
+Your programme should include your time at work, your study time, and some “you” time (we’ll have a look at this later on).

 If you’re working part-time, schedule your shifts so that they don’t interfere with classes, online tutorials or exams.
 This is an easy way to limit your stress levels from rising too high.

-Having a plan is the easiest way to make sure that you get everything done that you need to.
+Having a plan is the easiest way to make sure that you get everything done.

 Life is unpredictable, you never know what could happen at any minute of the day, so to avoid the stress of the unknown, be flexible with the schedule you’ve created for yourself.
 Maybe you’re working late one evening, and you won’t be able to study when you get home.
 You might feel unprepared for an exam and might have to cancel one of your shifts at work to study a bit more.

-Something that should be included in your schedule that isn’t so obvious all the time is “you time” or just time for you to chill.
+Something that should be included in your schedule, that isn’t so obvious all the time, is “you time”.
 Rest and recovery are as important as the work you’re putting in.
 As they say, you can’t pour from an empty cup, and when you’re tired, you make mistakes.

-By taking time off, you’ll be able to take care of yourself by managing your stress (meditation or yoga is a good option here), looking after your health (eating right and exercising) and spending time with people who are important to you.
-Doing activities that you enjoy, like watching a series or grabbing a coffee with a friend, is essential to incorporate while you have a busy schedule.
+By taking time off, you’ll be able to take care of yourself by managing your stress (meditation and yoga are good options), looking after your health (eating healthy foods and exercising), and spending time with people who are important to you.
+Doing activities that you enjoy, like watching a series or grabbing a coffee with a friend, are essential to incorporate while you have a busy schedule.

 Should You Multitask?

-Vikas Rana advises that you shouldn’t try and multitask when you have multiple tasks that need completing.
-This ends up taking more of your energy and could leave you feeling confused, which could cause you to make mistakes.
-It’s best to focus on one task at a time with small breaks in between them instead.
-By only focusing on one task, all of your attention is on that job, and you’ll create something to be proud of.
+Vikas Rana advises that you shouldn’t try to multitask when you have a list of tasks that need completing.
+This takes more of your energy and could leave you feeling confused, which could cause you to make mistakes.
+It’s best to focus on one task at a time with small breaks in between.
+By only focusing on one task, all your attention is on that job, and you’ll create something to be proud of.

 According to Time, multitasking is something that’s in our heads, we’re not really doing it.
-They mention that one study found that only 2.5 % of people are able to multitask properly.
-Multitasking can be dangerous for humans in some cases, for example texting while driving is only going to cause an accident possibly.
+One study found that only 2.5 % of people are able to really multitask.
 We live in a fast-paced world, and sometimes it might be a good idea to slow down and just focus on one thing at a time.

 What’s Most Important?

-Make what’s essential a priority for you, but be realistic about this.
-If you have an assignment deadline and there’s a big event on the same night you’re supposed to be doing the assignment, you need to consider that the task might be more important at this stage than the event.
-Maybe you could compromise with yourself, you could still make the event, but you might be a bit late.
+Make what’s essential a priority for you, but be realistic.
+If you have an assignment deadline and there’s a big event on the same night, you need to consider that the task might be more important than the event.
+Maybe you could compromise, you could still make the event, but you might be late.

-This tip relates back to being flexible with what’s going on in your life, don’t punish yourself but set boundaries, tell yourself that you can go to the party after you’ve finished your assignment.
+This tip relates back to being flexible, don’t punish yourself but set boundaries, tell yourself that you can go to the party after you’ve finished your assignment.

-This tip goes hand in hand with sticking to your schedule, try working ahead when you have the opportunity.
-This will definitely give you the upper hand and will minimise stress at the same time.
-If you’re up to date with your work, and you’re still feeling productive, carry on working and that can lighten the load for you for the next day or week.
-Procrastination will only mean that you’ll be adding to your list of things to do which could result in being late with deadlines.
+This tip goes hand-in-hand with sticking to your schedule, try working ahead when you have the opportunity.
+This will give you the upper hand and will minimise stress at the same time.
+If you’re up to date with your work, and you’re still feeling productive, carry on working, that can lighten the next day or next week’s load for you.

 At the same time, if you know that you have a wedding or a birthday coming up in the next week, try to schedule some extra shifts or study hours into your current week.
 That way, you’re ahead with your work so you can take the time to spend with your family or friends.